 If you’re in the market for a new car, chances are you want to keep your payments as low as possible, preferably under $500 a month.

-Car dealers know this, which is why 72-month car loans are more popular than ever.
-Even 84-month car loans – yes, some auto lenders are offering financing for 7 years – are quickly making inroads with consumers.
+Car dealers know this, which is why 6 year or 72-month car loans are more popular than ever.
+Even 7 year or 84-month car loans – yes, some auto lenders are offering financing for 7 years – are quickly making inroads with consumers.

-What’s more, loans lasting from 73 to 84 months made up 25% of all new car loans issued during the first quarter of 2014.
-That’s up about 28% from year-ago levels.
+Loans lasting from 73 to 84 months made up 37.1% of all new car loans issued during the fourth quarter of 2021 in the USA, according to Experian.
+That’s up from 32.8% during the same period the previous year, representing an increase of about 13%.

 So in today’s marketplace, how should you evaluate your car-buying options and what should you take into consideration when planning to get a new vehicle?